 - Your website shows your experience and expertise

-Only then people will be willing to buy/download/subscribe.
+Only then will people be eager to buy/download/subscribe to anything from you.

 One might ask now, what’s the point of placing CTA on a website if it’s the other content that sells?
-Well, simply because it works.
+Well, again, because it works.
 Although it may sound funny at first, people tend to do things more willingly if you simply tell them to.
-It really is that simple!

 Examples of CTAs